-Some ticks are so small that it is hard to see them.
-This makes it hard to tell whether you have removed the tick's head.
-If you do not see any obvious parts of the tick's head in the bite site, assume you have removed the entire tick, but watch for signs of a skin infection.
+Some ticks are so small that it's hard to see them.
+This makes it hard to tell if you have removed the tick's head.
+If you don't see any obvious parts of the tick's head in the bite site, assume that you have removed the entire tick.
+But watch for signs of a skin infection.

 Adapted By: Alberta Health Services